simjoly/pofadinr/README.md

 ## Notes

 This package was written to make available in R some SNP based distance methods (Joly et al. 2015).
-However, more are available from the POFAD software.
+However, more methods are available in the [POFAD](https:github.com/simjoly/pofad) software.

-This implementation is however much faster than the original program, which is possible by using the bit level operations for DNA sequences developped by Emmanuel Paradis.
+Note that this implementation is much faster than that of the POFAD program.
+This is because pofadinr uses bit-wise operations for comparing nucleotides, following the [bit-level coding scheme for nucleotides](http://ape-package.ird.fr/misc/BitLevelCodingScheme.html) developped by Emmanuel Paradis.

 ## References